Trylon Evaluation and Performance Monitoring, Inc.

 Since 2013, Trylon Evaluation and Performance Monitoring, Inc. has strived to make a difference in communities by providing personalized guidance and support.
 Read all about our latest updates, and how our work is helping to transform behavioral and public health in underserved communities.

-Trylon is thrilled to conduct a pilot test of culturally responsive methods for STEP.
-Supported with funding from the Chan-Zuckerberg Initiative, the pilot test includes Pi'amkin (Gathering) for educators, grandparents, and parents, Grandparent to Grandchild Learning Updates, Sharing my Learning Story for students, and a parent PhotoVoice project.
-Program and evaluation activities from the 2021 STEP CZI funding continue.
+Trylon is honored to collaborate with the Nez Perce Tribe to assess the needs and resources associated with the Education component of the Treaty of 1855, Article V. Additionally, Trylon is thrilled to continue a pilot test of culturally responsive methods for STEP with children in grades Kindergarten through Third and their families.
+The pilot test includes Pi'amkin (Gathering) for educators, grandparents, and parents, Grandparent to Grandchild Learning Updates, Sharing my Learning Story for students, and a parent PhotoVoice project.
+Program and evaluation activities from previous STEP CZI funding continue.
 Participating districts are Lapwai and Kamiah.
-The pilot test will determine if and how these activities are rolled out to the schools in school year 2022-2023.
+The pilot test will determine if and how these activities (along with those previously piloted for grades 4-12) are rolled out to the schools in school year 2025-2026.

 LOS ANGELES CENTERS FOR ALCOHOL AND DRUG ABUSE: Certified Community Behavioral Health Center